-Log on to the EDAS console, select Applications in the left-side navigation pane to go to the application list page, and select a deployed application of the service provider to go to the application details page.
+Log on to the EDAS console.
+In the left-side navigation pane, choose Application Management > Applications.
+On the Applications page, click a deployed application of the service provider.

 Compile and publish the application.
 For details, see Publish an application.

-In the displayed Add Rate Limiting Rules dialog box, set the throttling rule parameters.
+In the Add Degradation Rules dialog box, set the degradation rule parameters, and click OK.

-- Method: All methods in the interface are automatically loaded based on the selected interface.
-You can select whether to throttle a specific method or all methods.
+- Method: All methods are automatically loaded based on the selected interface.
+You can degrade all methods or a specific method.

 - RT Threshold: indicates the threshold of the service response time that triggers degradation, in milliseconds.
 If the threshold is exceeded, the selected interface or method is degraded.